 Why ADHD Brains Come Alive at Night

-You spend the entire day feeling exhausted, struggling to stay on track with your daily tasks.
-But the moment the sun goes down, a sudden wave of energy hits you.
-You might suddenly feel the urge to organize your entire closet, start a new hobby, or finally finish that work project.
+With ADHD you may find yourself spending the day feeling exhausted and struggling to stay on track.
+But then, the moment the sun goes down, you get a sudden wave of energy.
+You might suddenly feel the urge to organize the entire closet, start a new hobby, or finally finish that work project.

 This can be incredibly frustrating.
-You want to rest, but your mind is fully awake.
-If this sounds familiar, it is essential to know that you are not alone.
+You want to rest like everyone else but your mind is fully awake.
+You are not alone.
 Many individuals with ADHD experience this exact same cycle.
+This is the ADHD brain coming alive at night.

 Recognizing the Night time Surge